-- Annual radar-derived accumulation rates and their uncertainties were calculated for all - 29 2009-2012 OIB radar data that contained detected layers (Figure 4).
-The increase in coverage - 30 from 2009 to 2012 is related to an increasing number of OIB flights over the GrIS and adjustments to the Snow Radar antenna and operations that improved overall data quality.
-These accumulation-rate patterns are consistent with observed and modelled large-scale spatial patterns for the GrIS: high accumulation rates in the southeast-coastal sector and lower accumulation rates in the northeast (Figure 5).
-Year-to-year variability in the accumulation rate is also evident, even at the ice-sheet scale, e.g., in the southeast accumulation rates were lower in 2010 than in 2011.
+Annual radar-derived accumulation rates and their uncertainties were calculated for all 2009-2012 OIB radar data that contained detected layers (Fig. 4).
+The increase in coverage from 2009 to 2012 is related to an increasing number of OIB flights over the GrIS and adjustments to the snow radar antenna and operations that improved overall data quality.
+These accumulation-rate patterns are consistent with observed and modeled large-scale spatial patterns for the GrIS: high accumulation rates in the southeast coastal sector and lower accumulation rates in the northeast (Fig. 5).
+Year-toyear variability in the accumulation rate is also evident, even at the ice sheet scale; e.g., in the southeast accumulation rates were lower in 2010 than in 2011.

-The radar-derived accumulation rate in Figure 4 represents only the first layer detected by the Snow Radar, or approximately the annual accumulation rate from the year prior to data collection.
+The radar-derived accumulation rate in Fig. 4 represents only the first layer detected by the snow radar, or approximately the annual accumulation rate from the year prior to data collection.
 For simplicity, we refer to this quantity as the annual accumulation rate, but we caution that it does not strictly represent the calendar year.
-The values shown in Figure 4 represent only 10 months of accumulation, based on our assumption that the radar layers date to 1 July (Section 4.2) and that the data collection date is 30 April for all OIB data, which may differ from the actual flight date by up to a month.
-When comparing the first layer of radar-derived accumulation to modelled estimates from MAR (Figure 5) or other accumulation measurements, these timing differences must be considered.
+The values shown in Fig. 4 represent only 10 months of accumulation, based on our assumption that the radar layers date to 1 July (Sect.
+4.2) and that the data collection date is 30 April for all OIB data, which may differ from the actual flight date by up to a month.
+When comparing the first layer of radar-derived accumulation to modeled estimates from MAR (Fig. 5) or other accumulation measurements, these timing differences must be considered.
 Although the first layer represents only a partial year, all deeper layers represent a full year, from 1 July to 30 June.
 We simultaneously compare the time represented by the layer to MAR estimates of accumulation.

 Figure 6 shows the number of detected layers, or previous years, discernable in the OIB radar data.
-For the majority of the GrIS, 1 to 3 annual layers are discernable.
-OIB flightlines are clustered in the ablation/percolation zones of the GrIS, where radar penetration depths are reduced by the increased density, englacial water and layering structure of the firn column (Figure 3).
-In the GrIS interior, where dry snow conditions allow deeper radar penetration, annual layering going back over two decades is detectable (Figure 3).
-Figure 7 shows a histogram of depths for the first layer detected for years 2009 through 2012; 63% are within the top 1 meter of snow.
+For the majority of the GrIS, one to three annual layers are discernable.
+OIB flight lines are clustered in the ablation/percolation zones of the GrIS, where radar penetration depths are reduced by the increased density, englacial water and layering structure of the firn column (Fig. 3).
+In the GrIS interior, where dry-snow conditions allow deeper radar penetration, annual layering going back over 2 decades is detectable (Fig. 3).
+Figure 7 shows a histogram of depths for the first layer detected for years 2009 through 2012; 63 % are within the top 1 m of snow.